EllieMakin/CompSci/databases/lectureNotes.md

 - Deletion anomalies - We will wipe out information about people when the last record containing them is deleted from this table.

-- Update anomalies:  What if a director’s name is misspelled?
+- Update anomalies:  What if a director's name is misspelled?
 We may update it correctly for one movie but not for another.

-### Read-optimised database
+### Read-optimised databases

 Situations where you might use a read-oriented database: